The Development Step Process

 Development of new products requires that an orderly

-set of steps or "phases" be followed by the engineering, marketing, and
+set of phases or "steps" be followed by the engineering, marketing, and

 manufacturing teams to avoid costly mistakes.
 Industry experience has demonstrated that it

 may cost three to ten times more to correct oversights, which should have been

 accomplished in a preceding phase.
 A summary of the primary Steps, which have come to be

 generally accepted as an efficient development process, follows.
 Emphasis here is on the